openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

     -h                      Print a usage message.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
     -i "<path>"             Required.
-Path to a folder with images or path to an image files: a .ubyte file for LeNet and a .bmp file for the other networks.
+Path to a folder with images or path to an image files: a .ubyte file for LeNet and a .bmp file for the other models.
     -d "<device>"           Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma_separated_devices_list>" format to specify HETERO plugin.
 Sample will look for a suitable plugin for device specified.

 Available target devices: <devices>